d3b-center/pbta-splicing/analyses/splicing_events_functional_sites/README.md

 Module authors: Ammar Naqvi (@naqvia)

-The purpose of this module is to identify splicing events that result in loss/gain of functional sites (as defined by Uniprot)
+The purpose of this module is to identify splicing events that result in loss/gain of functional sites (as defined by Uniprot) amongst identified differential splicing events

 ## Usage
 ### Make summary table of strong splicing events and relevant filtered tables that overlap functional sites: